By Bobby Miller

 There is also a huge community of gamers on the Internet.
 Many forums offer places where gamers can chat about the games they love, ask questions, debate certain points and more.
 People also post videos of themselves playing games on YouTube.
 Oftentimes, a video is meant to show off an impressive performance, such as a speed run through the game.
 Other gamers can watch these for their own amusement or to improve their performance.
 Plus, if a gamer is ever stuck on a certain level, help is available for free just by clicking on a fan-made guide somewhere online.

-Clearly, much has changed in the world of gaming in the past two decades.
-We’ve become more careful about keeping youngsters away from violent games.
+Clearly, much has changed in the video game world over the past two decades.
+We’ve become more careful about keeping youngsters away from violent video games.
 We’ve seen the rise and fall of companies and the entrance of mobile app gaming onto the scene.
-Only time will tell how vastly different video gaming will be in another 20 years.
+Only time will tell how vastly different video games will be in another 20 years.